Turkish Airlines at Munich Airport

 Turkish Airlines announces future prospects

 Turkish Airlines plans to continue its positive development and further expand its route network.
-Given the growing popularity of between and Turkey, additional connections and increased frequency are planned.
+Given the growing popularity of between Germany and Turkey, additional connections and increased frequency are planned.
 The airline is also investing in modern aircraft and improved service to meet passenger demands and continue to serve as the preferred airline between the two countries.